noahehall/theBookOfNoah/0current/aws/0networking.md

     - by default
       - all outbound is permitted
       - and all inbound is blocked
-  - only suppors allow rules (i.e. you block traffic)
+  - only suppors allow rules (i.e. all traffic blocked by default)
   - are stateful
     - if you send a request from an instance, the response is allowed to flow in regardless of rules
       - so make sure you dont connect to vulnerable hosts